 A: Firearms of any kind are not allowed on LANL site regardless of where or how they are stowed.
-You should turn around before you get to the VAP and take your rifle back home.
+You should turn around, when it is safe to do so, before you get to the VAP and take your rifle back home.